ravachol/kew/website/site_src/contribute.md

 ### Coding style

-kew strives to use the same coding style as the Linux kernel developers: https://www.kernel.org/doc/html/v4.10/process/coding-style.html
+We have adopted the same coding style for the most part as the Linux kernel developers: https://www.kernel.org/doc/html/v4.10/process/coding-style.html

 If you can, use EditorConfig for VS Code Extension that is prepared for this style.
 There is a file with settings for it: .editorconfig.